 Some of the disadvantages include:

-If you are unsure about whether an EMBA would be worth it for you, consider speaking to an Admissions Consultant.
+If you are unsure about whether an EMBA would be worth it for you, consider speaking to an admissions consultant.
 A conversation with an expert who understands your profile and your goals can help you understand exactly how an Executive MBA could help advance your career.

 Finally, take a look at our expert admissions consultants’ insights into the whole admissions and application process for Executive MBAs.